SkafteNicki/dtu_mlops/s2_organisation_and_version_control/M6_code_structure.md

 12. Finally make sure to update the `requirements.txt` file with any packages that are necessary for running your code (see [this set of exercises](../s1_development_environment/M2_conda.md) for help)

+That ends the module on code structure and `cookiecutter`.
+We again want to stress the point that `cookiecutter` is just one template for organizing your code.
+What often happens in a team is that multiple templates are needed in different stages of the development phase or for different product types because they share commen structure, while still having some specifics.
+Keeping templates up-to-date then becomes critical such that no team member is using an outdated template.
+If you ever end up in this situation, we highly recommend to checkout [cruft](https://github.com/cruft/cruft) that works alongside `cookiecutter` to not only make projects but update existing ones as template evolves.
+Cruft additionally also has template validation capabilities to ensure projects match the latest version of a template.